Table of Contents

 Are you bored of the same old spring vegetable and chicken rolls?
 How about some aromatic cinnamon rolls for your breakfast?
 This sweet pastry served commonly in Northern Europe and North America has now become a favorite treat all over the world.
 Also known as cinnamon buns, cinnamon rolls are sweet doughy bread made of ingredients like flour, cinnamon, yeast, water, milk, sugar, eggs, butter, and vanilla.

 You can also add some variation to the conventional cinnamon rolls with raisins, confectioner’s sugar, nuts (pecans, walnuts, and almonds are favored), and currants.
-Though there are hundreds of variations of cinnamon rolls available today, the sticky bun is still considered as one of the simplest and the most popular variations.
+Though there are hundreds of variations of cinnamon rolls available today, the sticky bun is still considered one of the simplest and the most popular variations.

 Walnut Cinnamon Rolls